EricClasher/Polymarket-Content-/README.md

 JUST IN: Trump announces the U.S. has "total control" over the Strait of Hormuz.

 28% chance Hormuz traffic returns to normal by the end of next month.

+JUST IN: Oil prices projected to crash below $90 this month on reports that U.S. & Iran are nearing an agreement.

+61% chance.